StephenFordham/BacGenomePipeline/README.md

 distribution.
 The assembly is then polished with one round of medaka-consensus polishing.
 The polished <br>
 assembly is annotated using staramr whichscans scans bacterial genome contigs against the ResFinder, <br>
 PointFinder, and PlasmidFinder databases (used by the ResFinder webservice and other webservices offered <br>
-by the Center for Genomic Epidemiology) and compilesa summary report of detected antimicrobial resistance genes. <br>
+by the Center for Genomic Epidemiology) and compilesa summary report of detected antimicrobial resistance <br>
+genes. <br>